nesdolya/GroundControl/docs/aethetics.md

 Open the file explorer and navigate to the virtual environment.
 Within the site-packages, find the groundcontrol folder, then the statis folder.
 It will typically be found here: home/USERNAME/anaconda3/envs/ENV_NAME/lib/pythonVERSION/site-packages/groundcontrol/static

 Web-page colours, text, and the logo location can be edited within the index.html file within the static folder.
+To change background colours look for the variable:

+    style="background-color:..."

+For example line 27.